rhel-labs/learn-katacoda/webconsole-perf/step2.md

-# Navigate to Software Updates application
+# Navigate to System Overview, and Usage Details
 Now that you are logged into the Web Console,
 Navigate to the system **Overview** usage section, and select **View details and history**.